WindowAnalysisResult#

 Parameters:

-• raws (list[RawArray]) – List of MNE RawArray objects with spike annotations.
+• raws – List of MNE RawArray objects with spike annotations.
 One per recording session (animalday).
 Each should have annotations with channel names as event labels (e.g., ‘LMot’, ‘RMot’, etc.).

 Returns: